The Connemara Loop

 Clover Fox Pub and Restaurant

-Nestled in Letterfrack, Clover Fox offers fine food and hospitality against the backdrop of Diamond Hill and Connemara’s scenic beauty. -
+Nestled in Letterfrack, Clover Fox combines excellent food with stunning views of Diamond Hill. -

 Hamiltons Bar

-Situated in Leenane, Hamiltons Bar serves a lunch menu featuring fresh seafood and sandwiches in a traditional pub setting. -
+Situated in Leenane, Hamiltons serves hearty lunches and fresh seafood in a traditional pub setting. -

 Gaynors Bar

-In the heart of Leenane village, Gaynors Bar invites you to enjoy a pint by the turf fire alongside comforting soup and sandwiches.
+Also in Leenane, Gaynors is perfect for a relaxing pint by the turf fire alongside comforting soup and sandwiches.

 - Various seabirds